salehjg/DGCNN-on-FPGA/readme.md

 ```

 ## 3. Link FPGA Kernels
-Considering that step one is already done and current directory is `build`.
+Considering that steps one and two are already done and current directory is `build`.
 This step generates requested `*.xclbin` file needed for the host program.
 For HW-Emulation:
 ```
 make link_hwemu